MaryEllen McGuireFounder and President, Postsecondary National Policy Institute (PNPI)

 Apart from her work with the administration, MaryEllen previously served as the Senior Education Policy advisor to Senator Chris Dodd on the Senate Health, Education, Labor and Pensions Committee and as Majority Staff Director of the Senate Subcommittee on Children and Families.
 Before her time with Senator Dodd, she worked on education and social policy issues for then-Senator Joe Biden, was the Assistant Director of Research to former First Lady Hillary Clinton, worked for the Connecticut General Assembly, and served as a Connecticut public school teacher.
 She also served as the Director of New America’s Education Program from 2008 to 2009 and launched PNPI at New America in 2012 where it remained through the summer of 2015.

 In 2002, MaryEllen received her doctorate in politics and education from Teacher’s College, Columbia University and in 2018 she received a certificate in Transformational Leadership from Georgetown University.
 In 2016, MaryEllen was awarded a Distinguished Alumni Award from Teacher’s College for her contributions to federal higher education policy.
-She sits on the Board of Trustees of Southern New Hampshire University (SNHU), the Institute for Higher Education Policy (IHEP), and on the NICU Patient and Family Advisory Council for Quality and Safety (PFACQS) at MedStar Georgetown University Hospital.
+In addition to IHEP, MaryEllen sits on the Board of Trustees of Southern New Hampshire University (SNHU).